lagimik/PartnerCrucible/DataAISolutionArea-Fabric.md

 [Microsoft Fabric release plan](https://learn.microsoft.com/en-us/fabric/release-plan/) | he Microsoft Fabric release plan documentation announces the latest updates and timelines to customers as features are prepared for future releases.
 Includes: OnleLAke, Synapse, Power BI, Data Activator| Microsoft Learn
 [Microsoft Fabric documentation](https://learn.microsoft.com/en-gb/fabric/) | Microsoft Fabric is a unified platform that can meet your organization's data and analytics needs.
 Discover the capabilities Fabric has to offer, understand how it works, and how to use it.| Microsoft Learn
 [Connecting to OneLake](https://blog.fabric.microsoft.com/en-us/blog/connecting-to-onelake) | In this blog, we’ll dive into how to connect and interact with OneLake, including how OneLake achieves its compatibility with any tool used over ADLS Gen2| Blog
+[Can cross-cloud data analytics be easy?](https://techcommunity.microsoft.com/t5/microsoft-mechanics-blog/can-cross-cloud-data-analytics-be-easy-microsoft-fabric/ba-p/3830372) | Work with your data in place, wherever it resides, with Microsoft Fabric, our next generation data analytics service powered by one of the first true multi-cloud data lakes, called OneLake.
+Go from raw data to meaningful insights over data spread across your organization and in other clouds in seconds — without moving it. | Tech Community / Microsoft Mechanics

 ## Fabric Community